11 REASONS TO VISIT QUÉBEC CITY, QC

 The majestic Basilique-Cathédrale Notre-Dame de Québec (Cathedral-Basilica of Notre Dame de Québec) is a Roman Catholic cathedral in Old Québec.
 It’s the oldest church in Canada!

 The original building was completed back in 1647, but it burned down and had to be rebuilt several times.
-Today, the Basilique-Cathédrale de Notre-Dame de Québec is a National Historic Site of Canada as well as a UNESCO World Heritage Site.
+Today Basilique-Cathédrale de Notre-Dame de Québec is a National Historic Site of Canada as well as a UNESCO World Heritage Site.

 While the cathedral looks iconic from the outside, its interior looks even more impressive!
 I especially liked the golden statues above and behind the altar.
 It’s also home to one of the eight Holy Doors in the world!